fareen341/Django-notes/README.md

 It will create a project name folder : and inside it there will be:
 <li>GymProject</li>
 <li>manage.py</li>
+NOTE: type django-admin to see all commands<br>
+django-admin is Django's command-line utility for administrative tasks. ...
+In addition, manage.py is automatically created in each Django project.
+It does the same thing as django-admin but also sets the DJANGO_SETTINGS_MODULE environment variable so that it points to your project's settings.py file.<br>

 Now open this project in vscode
 Inside GymProject folder it will have.